rrenebostic/AI-Fairness-Audit-Playbook/README.md

 ## Getting Started ##

-1. Begin with the Framework Integration to understand how the components work together.
+1. Begin with the **Component Integration Workflow** to understand how outputs from each component feed into subsequent ones.

-2. Review the Implementation Guide for practical usage instructions.
+2. Review the **Implementation Guide** to understand how to use the playbook.

-3. Examine the Case Study to see the playbook applied in practice.
+3. Examine the **Case Study** that demonstrates the application of the playbook to a typical Employment Screening fairness problem.

-4. Adapt the framework using Domain Adaptability guidelines for your specific context.
+4. Adapt the framework using **Domain Adaptability** as a roadmap to transform AI fairness from a purely technical exercise into a sociotechnical practice that addresses domain specific inequities.

 ## Target Audience ##